-Kinship Care is when a child or young person is living with a family member, friend or a person of significance to them for a short, long or permanent period of time.
+Kinship Care is where a child or young person is living with a family member, friend or a person of significance to them for a short, long or permanent length of time.

-This document refers to Connected Person fostering arrangements, Special Guardianship and Child Arrangement Order (historically known as Residence Order) arrangements, and informal kinship arrangements.
-Although Private Fostering is considered to be a kinship arrangement please refer to the specific guidance and regulations governing Private Fostering arrangements.
+This document refers to Connected Person ('Family and Friends' fostering) arrangements, Special Guardianship and Child Arrangement Order (formerly known as Residence Order) arrangements, and informal kinship arrangements.
+Although Private Fostering is considered to be a kinship arrangement and is briefly touched upon within this document, please refer to the specific guidance and regulations governing Private Fostering arrangements for full details.

-Kinship Care can be separated into 3 main categories for the purpose of Local Authority involvement.
+Kinship Care can be separated into 3 main categories for the purpose of Local Authority involvement:

-1) Connected Persons Foster Care: for children/young people who are "Looked After Children".
-Refer to sections 20, 38 or 31 of the Children Act 1989
+1) Connected Persons ('Family and Friends') Foster Care - for children/young people who are "Looked After Children".
+Refer to sections 20, 38 or 31 of the Children Act (CA) 1989.